 Wide Spectrum is useful for calls with multiple people on one phone line.
 That way, everyone can be heard, not just the person holding the phone.

-Currently, Wide Spectrum is only available for FaceTime calls, not phone calls.
+Currently, Wide Spectrum is only available for, not phone calls.
 But, since the feature is still present in Mic Mode when accessed during a phone call, this feature might become available for phone calls in the future.